manthan-neema/manthan-neema.github.io/navigations/experience.md

 > November 2019 – October 2023

 <br>
-- I began my professional career journey with infosys and joined as a <i> System Engineer Trainee </i> in November 2019 and have since been promoted to Associate Consultant working on different roles.
+- I began my professional career journey with Infosys and joined as a <i> System Engineer Trainee </i> in November 2019 and have since been promoted to <i> Senior Associate Consultant </i> working on different roles.

 - I worked on a range of projects for clients in various industries which include e-learning & Retail.